FIFA Mandates Female Coaches on Women’s Football Benches, Sparking Major Debate Over Merit and Equality

 Emma Hayes has previously described the lack of female coaches in English football as a “massive issue” and has urged football authorities to develop more creative solutions.

 Ironically, Marc Skinner, Manchester United manager, says he “absolutely welcomes it,” but does it not put his own job at risk?
-But there are no high-calibre women's managers at every club and country team, which could lead to a bidding war.

 While I feel this policy came from a place of good intention, the way it has been done is terrible.
 People should be in positions based on merit, not on their gender.